RodrigoPAml/BoxEngine/docs/api.md

 ```

 ## Create Copy Go

 Create a copy from gameobject

+If you don't need to assign a father just leave empty

 Returns the id of new go in case of success
 ```lua